zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     - **Value**: \<Key Vault Secret Identifier for the SqlConnectionString secret\>

-    - The SecretUri value is the Secret Identifier value you copied for the SqlConnectionString secret in Key Vault
+    - The SecretUri value is the Secret Identifier value you copied for the SqlConnectionString secret in Key Vault.

-    - You can omit the version number in this value
+    - You can omit the version number in this value.

     c.  ida:Tenant